drozdziak1/drozdziak1.github.io/_drafts/kernel-safari-4.md

 # scripts/
 Helper scripts that exist to make the work around the project a little easier on the developer.
 Some of the most prominent ones include:
-* `checkpatch.pl` - a nagging friend of every Linux kernel developer, it's purpose is to find obvious patch bloopers like coding style violations or commit message format
+* `checkpatch.pl` - a nagging friend of every Linux kernel developer, its purpose is to find obvious patch bloopers like coding style violations or commit message format in a changeset or
 * `coccicheck`

 # security/